-``I knew they were going down, but this is the first day I noticed the price was less than the gallons I bought,″ said Toni Walling of Des Moines, Iowa, as she purchased gasoline at 99.9 cents-a-gallon.
+``I knew they were going down, but this is the first day I noticed the price was less than the gallons I bought,″ said Toni Walling of Des Moines as she purchased gasoline at 99.9 cents-a-gallon.

-But Ronald Mudge of Bondurant, Iowa, was not satisfied. ``It’s not low enough,″ he said. ``There’s a lot of gas out there and someone in the middle is making a whole lot.″
+But Ronald Mudge of Bondurant, Iowa, wasn’t satisfied. ``It’s not low enough,″ he said. ``There’s a lot of gas out there and someone in the middle is making a whole lot.″

 Thank the Asian financial crisis, El Nino and improved technology, said Mike Shanahan, a spokesman for the American Petroleum Institute.

 Asia’s financial problems have reduced the amount of oil being bought in that region, causing a drop in oil prices.
 In addition, the El Nino weather pattern so widely blamed for storms in California brought a mild winter to the normally colder parts of the country, reducing the need for heating oil.
 And, finally, oil companies have been able to find more oil because of better prospecting techniques.

 That means there is a lot of oil available.

 And the apparent settlement with Iraq may bode well for the future.

 ``We’re going to get more Iraqi oil hitting the oil terminals and the terminals are full so prices could come down more,″ said economist Donald Ratajczak of Georgia State University.